Nolan Gorman Player Props: Cardinals vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 8.8 K/9, which ranks 15th in MLB.
+- The Mariners pitching staff ranks 11th in the league with a collective 9.1 strikeouts per nine innings.

-- The Mariners have a 3.62 team ERA that ranks ninth among all MLB pitching staffs.
+- The Mariners have a 3.63 team ERA that ranks ninth across all league pitching staffs.

-- Mariners pitchers combine to surrender 13 home runs (0.7 per game), the second-fewest in the league.
+- Mariners pitchers combine to give up the second-fewest home runs in baseball (14 total, 0.7 per game).

-- Castillo gets the start for the Mariners, his fifth of the season.
-He is 2-0 with a .73 ERA and 26 strikeouts in 24 2/3 innings pitched.
+- Flexen makes the start for the Mariners, his fourth of the season.
+He is 0-3 with a 7.79 ERA and 11 strikeouts through 17 1/3 innings pitched.

-- In his last appearance on Sunday against the Colorado Rockies, the right-hander threw seven scoreless innings while surrendering two hits.
+- In his last time out on Tuesday, the righty tossed six innings against the Milwaukee Brewers, allowing four earned runs while surrendering six hits.

+- In four games this season, the 28-year-old has put up a 7.79 ERA and 5.7 strikeouts per nine innings, while giving up a batting average of .306 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.